-The waka house near Te Ana o Maikuku (Hobson’s Beach) shelters a ceremonial war canoe named Ngātokimatawhaorua, the world’s largest of its type.
-Waka have always played a vital role in Māori culture, essential for travel, and uniquely constructed and carved as symbolic representations of each iwi’s (tribe’s) identity and spirituality.
+Te Korowai ō Maikuku (waka house) near Hobson Beach shelters a ceremonial waka named Ngātokimatawhaorua, the world’s largest of its type.
+Waka have always played a vital role in Māori culture, essential for travel and uniquely constructed and carved as symbolic representations of each iwi’s (tribe’s) identity and spirituality.

-Ngātokimatawhaorua was built to mark the centenary of the Treaty of Waitangi’s signing in 1940 and was built by members of New Zealand’s northern and Waikato tribes.
-The waka is launched every year in February as part of Waitangi Day celebrations.
+Ngātokimatawhaorua was built to mark the centenary of the Treaty of Waitangi’s signing in 1940 and was built by members of New Zealand’s northern and Waikato iwi (tribes).

 Built with the blessings of the Gods

-Work on the canoe began in 1934 and Ngātokimatawhaorua was launched on Waitangi Day, 6 February, 1940.
-Waka taua are the largest Māori waka and carry the mana (prestige) of a tribe, its leaders and its people.
-In former times, these war canoe were paddled to war by the taua, or ‘war party’.
+Work on the canoe began in 1938 and Ngātokimatawhaorua was launched on Waitangi Day, 6 February 1940.
+Waka taua are the largest Māori waka and carry the mana (prestige) of an iwi, its leaders, and its people.
+These war canoes were paddled to war by the taua (war party).

 Named in honour of the navigator Kupe, legendary discoverer of New Zealand

-The canoe was named after the original canoe sailed to Aotearoa New Zealand by Kupe, the legendary discoverer of New Zealand.
-His double-hulled waka was known as Matawhaorua, and his grandson later re-adzed the waka and sailed it back to New Zealand.
+The canoe was named after the original waka which sailed to Aotearoa New Zealand by Kupe, the legendary discoverer of New Zealand.
+His double-hulled waka hourua was named Matawhaorua which he used to return to the Pacific.
+His grandson later re-adzed the waka and sailed it back to New Zealand.
 He added ‘nga toki’, meaning ‘the adzes’ to the name, creating the name of Ngātokimatawhaorua.